ruipimenta/assin2_challenge_ipr/entailment/README.md

 Our submission used a cloud TPU, if you run this code on the cpu the output will have a small difference on each prediction (it will give a slightly better result than our submission).

+# Train a model on the Entailment Task
+As above we used the Bert model and adapted the code in https://github.com/google-research/bert to the task.

+1 - You must create four directories: bertDir, dataDir and outputDir .

+2- bertDir , where bert configuration files are.

+We used as starting point Bert-Base Multilingual Cased.
+Download the zip file, https://storage.googleapis.com/bert_models/2018_11_23/multi_cased_L-12_H-768_A-12.zip and put all the files in the bertDir.

+3- dataDir: where the train dev and test tsv files are

+4- outputDir: where the new weights files will go

+5- Edit the file github_cpuTrainAssin2Entaiment.py to define the strings bertDir, dataDir and outputDir.

+You must also assign a value to the variable 'num_train_epochs'.
+In our submission1 we used 235 epochs.
+The of the pearson correlation on the development data was 0.96618927 and the mse was 0.080897026.
+There is random component on training so you may achieve different values (on the development and test data) with the same number of epochs.
+Perhaps you may need to restart the training from scratch a few times before we can achieve similar results.
+In our submission we used the weights that corresponded to our best results on the development set...

+6- Run the script:

+  python3 github_cpuTrainAssin2Similarity.py